 In terms of sound quality, the Sennheiser PXC 550 Wireless uses a digital signal processor (DSP) that softens the sound and prevents distortion.
 Something that most audiophile users will not like.
 However, most users will perceive an almost perfect sound, with a clear and rich low-mid sound and powerful sub-bass.
 Without any distortion even at the highest volume levels.
 In short, a totally balanced sound with a clear definition.
 In terms of audio modes, Club mode offers deeper bass, recommended only for some specific tracks.

 And talking about the sound modes, the company has launched an application that will allow us to customize the sound according to our preferences.
 The application is called CapTune and is available for iOS and Android.
-Among other things, it allows modifying the equalization by means of audio tests, as well as adjusting the function of adaptive noise cancellation, audio alerts or activation and intelligent pauses.
+Among other things, it allows modifying the equalization by means of audio tests.
+As well as adjusting the function of adaptive noise cancellation, audio alerts or activation and intelligent pauses.
 However, the equalization will only work if we listen to music stored in the terminal or through Tidal.
 It does not work, at the moment with services like Spotify.

 Connectivity and Autonomy:

-The Sennheiser PXC 550 Wireless is accompanied by a cable to charge them, an audio cable, an adapter to connect them to the sound systems of aircraft and a practical transport case in which we will place the folded headphones down.
+The Sennheiser PXC 550 Wireless is accompanied by a cable to charge them, an audio cable, an adapter to connect them to the sound systems of aircraft, and a practical transport case in which we will place the folded headphones down.

 To connect the headphones with our favorite player we can use your Bluetooth 4.2 connection or the NFC system.
-In addition, as we have already mentioned, it is also possible to connect the Sennheiser PXC 550 Wireless to other devices with the 3.5 mm jack cable included.
+In addition, as we have already mentioned.
+It is also possible to connect the Sennheiser PXC 550 Wireless to other devices with the 3.5 mm jack cable included.
 If we choose the Bluetooth connection, we can answer calls thanks to the system of microphones that incorporate the headphones.

-The headphones can be used to watch movies or series with surround sound that favors immersion in the story or connect to smart devices such as smartphone or tablet to enjoy videos or good sound quality during a telephone conversation.
+The headphones can be used to watch movies or series with surround sound that favors immersion in the story or connect to smart devices such as smartphones or tablets to enjoy videos or good sound quality during a telephone conversation.
 As for the battery, the Sennheiser PXC 550 Wireless, according to company data, offers a range of up to 30 hours of continuous use after a single charge.

-The Sennheiser PXC 550 Wireless headphones are already available in the market and, as we have said, they are sold with a carrying bag, cable with integrated remote control, USB and adapters for aircraft entertainment systems.
+The Sennheiser PXC 550 Wireless headphones are already available in the market and, as we have said, they are sold with a carrying bag, cable with integrated remote control, USB, and adapters for aircraft entertainment systems.